-An entity wishing to de-register from Cayman and transfer by way of continuation to another territory (the “Transferring Entity”) must:
+An entity wishing to transfer to Cayman as an exempted company limited by shares (the “Transferring Entity”) must:

-- intend to register by way of continuation in a jurisdiction (the “Relevant Jurisdiction“) whose laws permit or do not prohibit the De-registration BWOC of the Transferring Entity.
+- be incorporated, registered or existing in a jurisdiction (the “Relevant Jurisdiction“) whose laws permit or do not prohibit the Transfer BWOC of the Transferring Entity.

-- ROC must be satisfied that it is not against the public interest to de-register the Transferring Entity.
+- ROC must be satisfied that it is not against the public interest to register the Transferring Entity.

-Documents to be delivered to ROC with an application for De-registration BWOC
+Documents to be delivered to ROC with an application for Transfer BWOC

 - no petition or other similar proceeding has been filed and remains outstanding or order made or resolution adopted to wind up or liquidate the Transferring Entity in any jurisdiction;